 The operands are fields from the list of Pepperi Transaction fields.
 If you have imported your own User Defined Tables of data to Pepperi you may use the data imported as operands.
 You are not limited to the Pepperi fields.

-Once you created your formula click Save.
+Once you have written your formula click Save.

 2. Edit the workflow of the Transaction Type to include an action such as an alert or stop condition, and select that rule to be validated.